-Ricky states that the intention of his products is to heal not only physical pain but mental pain as well.
+Ricky states that the intention of his CBD vapes is to heal not only physical pain but mental pain as well.
 And as a man who’s suffered from both the aches of football and the mental anguish of social anxiety, he knows exactly what he’s talking about.

 2. Riley Cote